Content on this page was generated by AI and has not been manually reviewed.

 Can you truly have unlimited connections?
 A pragmatic view

 Short answer: not literally.
 Long answer: you can come close by planning for scale and removing artificial caps.
-Here’s what matters: Vpn premium price
+Here’s what matters: Unifi edgerouter-x vpn setup guide for secure remote access, site-to-site VPN, and performance tips 2026

 • Network capacity: Your uplink must accommodate peak VPN traffic plus overhead.